McCHESNEY BUILDING.

 1854 After the building burns in July, the lot is sold to Dr. James McChesney.
 He starts a two story brick building, and has a store on the lower floor with his office in back and a meeting hall on the second floor.
 (See image above.)

-1855 The store is Toomey and O'Keefe's San Francisco Store--Family Grocery, can still (2006) read the painted sign at the top of the building.
+1855 The store is Toomey and O'Keefe's San Francisco Store--Family Grocery, etc. The sign that was painted at the top of the building can still be faintly read (2006).

 Weekly Columbian newspaper ad - 1856